Tag Archive

 Got our Alps on

 My dad left this morning from Munich on his way back home via Amsterdam.
-You can see all the pictures from his trip here (or click the picture of him on the slopes to the left).
 We had a swell time showing him around Regensburg and Munich (particularly the Deutsches Museum, where he got to see close up some aerial warfare stuff he’d never seen or heard of before) and then taking him skiing in Austria.
 We thought the weather would prevent any decent skiing, given the high temperatures both in the lowlands and high lands, but boy were we wrong.
 The pictures speak for themselves.

 Below are my favorite pictures from his trip.
 You can click any of these for a bigger view and/or to browse around the rest of the images from this trip.